'Girls' go wayward in HBO's tale of a gender and a generation

-PASADENA, California (Reuters) - The four female 20-somethings from Brooklyn in the HBO series “Girls” are in such a funk in the show’s third season that the weirdly whimsical Adam, of all people, comes across as a pillar of stability and good sense.
+PASADENA, Calif., Jan 10 (Reuters) - The four female 20-somethings from Brooklyn in the HBO series “Girls” are in such a funk in the show’s third season that the weirdly whimsical Adam, of all people, comes across as a pillar of stability and good sense.

 When the season kicks off on Sunday, Hannah, played by “Girls” creator Lena Dunham, has her OCD under control and a semblance of domestic bliss with Adam (Adam Driver), but her self-absorbed ways are maddening.
 When someone dies suddenly, all her thoughts are about her unfinished e-book.